Build and scale portfolios´ nearshore operations in weeks with governance, transparency, and measurable EBITDA impact.

 • Up to 80% reduction in shutdown cost exposure

-• Driven by labor arbitrage, cost savings by the expansion model, and faster time-to-productivity.
+Driven by labor arbitrage, cost efficiency, and faster productivity.

 “These micro-capability centers enable critical elements of innovation: agility, scalability, cost-efficiency and versatility” – ISG, Global Technology Research and Advisory Firm